The Tales from Sanctuary City

 The Tales from Sanctuary City is a media franchise created and managed by Australian children's production company Like a Photon Creative founders Kristen Souvlis and Nadine Bates.

+Description

 The franchise revolves around the anthropomorphic animals who reside in Sanctuary City, which was inspired by the fauna and landscape of Australia.
-As of 2025, the franchise consists of five overall feature films; a mobile app, titled Sanctuary World, was discontinued in 2020 shortly after its release.
+As of 2025, the franchise consists of six overall feature films and a mobile game titled Sanctuary World, which was discontinued in 2020 shortly after its release.

 The first three films were directed by Ricard Cussó, with the fourth by Cussó and Tania Vincent.
-The fifth film was written and directed by Tania Vincent making her the first woman in Australia to write and direct an animated feature.
-The first film was distributed by R & R Films, and the next two were distributed by Odin's Eye Entertainment; however, as of 2025, the company's films were distributed by Maslow Entertainment.
+The fifth film was written and directed by Tania Vincent, making her the first woman in Australia to write and direct an animated feature.
+The sixth film, The Lost Tiger (2025), was directed, co-written, and co-produced by indigenous filmmaker Chantelle Murray.

+The first film was distributed by R & R Films, and the next two were distributed by Odin's Eye Entertainment, but as of 2025, the company's films were distributed by Maslow Entertainment.
 The first film received generally negative reviews from critics, and the following three received mixed to positive reviews.